maoschanz/Simple-Guessing-Game-with-Avahi-Browse/README.md

 # Simple-Guessing-Game-with-Avahi-Browse

-Simple number guessing game which advertises its instance using Avahi.
+Simple number guessing game which advertises its instance using Avahi / Zeroconf.